Close

 Loop Colostomy: In this type, a loop of the colon is brought to the abdominal wall.
 An incision is made in the loop and then sewn to your stomach with a rod to keep it above surface level.
 A loop colostomy is usually temporary and is formed in emergency surgery allowing it to be reversed further down the line.

 With colostomy surgery, part of your colon is brought to the surface to form the stoma.
 A colostomy is usually created on the left-hand side of your stomach (abdomen).
-Stools in this part of the large bowel are solid and because the stoma has no muscles to control defecation, a stoma bag will be needed.
+Stools in this part of the large bowel are solid, and because the stoma has no muscles to control defecation, a stoma bag will be needed.

 Stoma Care: